ocecaco/stacked-borrows/README.md

 ## Coq Formalization

 We have given informal proof sketches of optimizations based on Stacked Borrows in the paper.
-To further increase confidence in the semantics, we started formalizing these arguments in Coq.
-Our simulation framework is nearly done (taking around 11k lines), and we have carried out the proof of one of the transformations (example1) on top of that framework.
-We expect the framework and the remaining proofs to be done very soon.
+To further increase confidence in the semantics, we formalized these arguments in Coq (about 14KLOC).
+We have carried out the proofs of the transformations mentioned in the paper: example1, example2, example3.

+### What to look for

+The directory structure is as follows:
+* `theories/lang`: Definitions and properties of the language.
+  - The language syntax is defined in `lang/lang_base.v`.
+  - The expression and heap semantics is defined in `lang/expr_semantics.v`.
+  - The semantics of Stacked Borrows itself is in `lang/bor_semantics.v`.
+  - The complete language is then combined in `lang/lang.v`.
+* `theories/sim`: The simulation framework and its adequacy proofs.
+  - The local simulation definition is in `sim/local.v`.
+  - It is then lifted up to the global simulation definition in `sim/global.v`.
+  - Adequacy (that the simulation implies behavior inclusion) is in `sim/local_adequacy.v`, `sim/global_adequacy.v`, and `sim/program.v`.
+  - Properties of the simulation with respect to the operational semantics are proven in `sim/body.v`, `sim/refl_pure_step.v`, `sim/refl_mem_step.v`, `sim/left_step.v`, `sim/right_step.v`, `sim/simple.v`.
+  - The main invariant needed for these properties is in `sim/invariant.v`.
+* `theories/opt`: Proofs of optimizations.

+  For example, `theories/opt/ex1.v` provides the proof that the optimized program refines the behavior of the unoptimized program, where the optimized program simply replaces the unoptimized one's `ex1_unopt` function the `ex1_opt` function.

+  For this proof, we need to show that (1) `ex1_opt` refines `ex1_unopt`, and (2) all other unchanged functions refine themselves.
+  The proof of (1) is in the Lemma `ex1_sim_fun`.
+  The proof of (2) is the reflexivity of our simulation relation for well-formed programs, provided in `theories/sim/refl.v`.

 ### How to build